Northern Ireland Weather: Watch animals trying to keep warm amidst heavy snowfall in the Kells area

 and on Freeview 262 or Freely 565

-Heavy snowfall started in the Kells are this evening after the Met Office issued a Weather warning for snow and ice in Northern Ireland.
+Heavy snowfall started in the Kells last night after the Met Office issued a Weather warning for snow and ice in Northern Ireland.

 After a bitterly cold day the skies opened and heavy snowfall started.